 The CyberKnife® Robotic Radiosurgery System was cleared by the U.S. Food and Drug Administration (FDA) in August 2001 to treat tumors anywhere in the body.
 Now the CyberKnife System, which delivers radiation with extreme precision, is being used around the world to treat a wide variety of tumors, including those in the head and neck, spine, lung, pancreas, liver, kidney and prostate.

-CyberKnife treatments have demonstrated promising results, with over 700 clinical and technical articles published as of December 2012.
+CyberKnife treatments have demonstrated promising results, with 620 clinical and technical articles published as of June, 2011.
 Additionally major medical conferences worldwide have featured presentations on the clinical effectiveness of CyberKnife System for both intracranial and extracranial tumors, and how CyberKnife treatments minimize side effects to preserve a patient’s quality of life.

 On this site, general information and resources are available to help you navigate the private payer and Medicare process.
 While Accuray cannot guarantee reimbursement from any third-party payer, we will offer assistance to those patients who experience challenges throughout the payer approval process.
 If you need special assistance, please contact Accuray Patient Relations at email@example.com, or call 1.888.522.3740 ext 4301 or +1.408.789.4301.